vislies/2020/gallery/index.md

 Thus, it is interesting to see what sort of advice is given at the top of the list.

 One would hope that the top advice from Google would be well thought out.
-Although the top images are asthetically pleasing, there are some questionable design choices.
+Although the top images are aesthetically pleasing, there are some questionable design choices.

 <div class="image-stop" />